SicariusBlack/mic-drop-results/README.md

 <h2 align="center">Installation</h2>

-To install, please visit the [latest release](https://github.com/banz04/mic-drop-results/releases/), download, and extract [**mic-drop-results.zip**](https://github.com/banz04/mic-drop-results/releases/latest/download/mic-drop-results.zip).
+To install, visit the [latest release](https://github.com/banz04/mic-drop-results/releases/), download, and extract [**mic-drop-results.zip**](https://github.com/banz04/mic-drop-results/releases/latest/download/mic-drop-results.zip) to a folder of choice.
+This folder will be your automated-slides workstation from now on.

 <h2 align="center">Showcase</h2>